Try the following syntax.

 Remote working directory: /home/user

 Now, it's working.
-But I don't think the utility "sftp" is smart.
+But I don't think sftp is smart.